 With this in mind, recently the Government’s EV Energy Taskforce recommended that all future car chargers should be ‘smart by design’.
 This means that no matter what time you come home and plug your car in at, it will charge when you need it but will pause during that evening peak when energy is most expensive and demand on the grid is highest.

 When it comes to the capacity of the wires required to deliver that power to the nation’s EV charging points, National Grid’s transmission system is ever-evolving and suitably robust to cope with the forecast uptake in EVs.
 That said, some targeted investment is likely to be needed to ensure there are appropriate places where drivers can access sufficient high power charging away from home.
 This particularly needs to be on the motorway network to give confidence to those travelling longer distances, to ensure charging does not interrupt those journeys.
 Fortunately there is already a lot of electricity infrastructure right next to our motorways as power lines are often run beside them for practical reasons.

 The other point to bear in mind here is that the switch to EVs won’t happen over night and will occur gradually over the coming years.

 From the start of the Industrial Revolution up until 2017, the ‘dirtiest’ thing we did as a country was make electricity.
-However the way we generate power has evolved and our energy system is getting greener all the time.
+However, the way we generate power has evolved and our energy system is getting cleaner all the time.
 Last year, 2019, was a record breaking year and more electricity was generated by clean sources than fossil fuels.
 With the growth in onshore and offshore wind farms and the closure of a number of coal plants, transport is in fact now the most polluting thing we do as a nation.